Lingopie: Concept & Methodology

 Lingopie’s core instructional design relies on dual-language subtitles.
 Every show includes two sets of subtitles, one in the user's native language and one in the target language.
 Users can click on the words they don't know and obtain an instant translation.
 All the words the users click on become flashcards that they can later review and study.
 Users can also play minigames and quizzes to review.
 The video player includes other language-learning tools to facilitate the learning process, such as different video speed options, grammar quizzes, and features to practice their listening and speaking skills.

 Beyond its core platform, Lingopie developed specialized learning environments to cater to different learning preferences and needs.
 In 2025, the company launched Short Stories by Lingopie, an interactive reading feature that combines bite-sized narratives with language learning tools.

 Lingopie Kids

 Launched as a child-focused extension of the main platform, Lingopie Kids provides age-appropriate content while maintaining the core interactive learning tools.
 The platform features curated content specifically selected for young language learners, including animated series, educational programs, and children's entertainment content.

-As of early 2025, Lingopie Kids can be used to learn the following languages: